This refreshing spritzer is made with white wine and mixed berries of your choice.

 Tip: Lavender oil can be substituted for any number of fruits or oils.
 Our test kitchen has enjoyed making cranberry simple syrup for fall to winter cocktails.

 I like to perk up my afternoon with this tasty iced coffee drink sweetened with honey.
-To make this drink even sweeter, I choose a coffee with a conscious.
+To make this drink even sweeter, I choose a coffee with a conscience.
 Westrock Coffee is an Arkansas-based brand that works with smallholder farmers around the globe to create some of the finest coffees in the world.
 Westrock is committed to creating great coffee from crop to cup.
 By operating at each level of the coffee supply chain, Westrock offers complete transparency to consumers and fair, honest trade to their farmer partners.
 In turn, the partnerships impact the farmers, their families and their entire communities.
 Learn more at WestrockCoffee.com.

 Who can resist a cup of hot chocolate on a cold winter day?
 I certainly can’t!
 It is one of my favorite winter treats.
 In these days of instant gratification it is hard to come by a cup of hot chocolate that isn’t made from a powder, so when I found this recipe in an old cookbook I decided to give it a try.
 It takes a little longer to make, but it is well worth the effort.
 The flavor is rich and frothy.
 Just the way hot chocolate should be.